Computer Science for Iowa

 Teachers who apply and are accepted to the program commit to:

-- Attending the five-day, in-person summer workshop (dates and locations assigned by district)
+- Attending the five-day, in-person summer workshop in Iowa

-- Attending four local one-day, in-person workshops (normally on Saturdays)
+- Attending four one-day, in-person workshops in Iowa (normally on Saturdays)

 - Engaging in 20 hours of on-line PD